gracee-chen/AC215_StyleMe/README.md

 3. **CI/CD Failures**: If CI/CD deployment fails, check GCP service account permissions, Artifact Registry access, GKE cluster connectivity, and image tag format.

-4. **Model Loading**: First inference request may be slow as models are loaded from GCS.
-Consider pre-warming or model caching.

 ### Workarounds

 > **Local Development**: Use Docker Compose for local development to avoid Kubernetes complexity.